cloudquery/cloudquery/website/pages/docs/reference/cli/cloudquery_sync.md

   -h, --help                             help for sync
       --license string                   set offline license file
       --no-migrate                       Disable auto-migration before sync.
 By default, sync runs a migration before syncing resources.
+      --shard string                     Allows splitting the sync process into multiple shards.
+This feature is in Preview.
+Please provide feedback to help us improve it.
+Works with plugins released on 2024-09-24 or later.
       --summary-location string          Sync summary file location.
 This feature is in Preview.
 Please provide feedback to help us improve it.
       --tables-metrics-location string   Tables metrics file location.
 This feature is in Preview.
 Please provide feedback to help us improve it.
 Works with plugins released on 2024-07-10 or later.
 ```